Print the PDF

 • Let the team know that you would like any information that will be shared at the meeting to be provided to you ahead of time so that you have a chance to review it.
 This can include a copy of the meeting agenda, data reports, incident reports or other relevant documentation.

-• Gather any records or reports to share with the IEP team.
-Consider sharing those records and reports ahead of time so that other IEP team members have time to review them prior to the meeting.
+• Gather any records or reports that you would like to share with the IEP team.
+Consider sharing those records and reports ahead of time so that other IEP team members have time to review them prior to the meeting, such as therapy reports or diagnostic information from doctors.

 • Research topics or information that you have questions about.
-The i3: Iowa IDEA Information site (www.iowaideainformation.org) is a resource to help families and professionals understand the guidance and procedures around Individualized Family Service Plan (IFSP)s and Individualized Education Program (IEP)s.
-Additional resources to increase knowledge and support family participation in the IFSP or IEP process can be found on the following websites:
+The i3: Iowa IDEA Information site (www.iowaideainformation.org) is a resource to help families and professionals understand the guidance and procedures around IEPs.
+Additional resources to increase knowledge and support family participation in the IEP process can be found on the following websites:

-• Connect with people who can support you and your participation.
+• Connect with people who can support you and your participation early in the process.
 Therapists, case managers, or other parents will have experience and can lend some insight.
-ASK Resource Center staff or Family Educator Partners (FEP) from AEA can also help families understand the IEP process and their rights.
+ASK Resource Center staff can also help families understand the IEP process and their rights at no cost.
 You can also invite anyone that you’d like to attend the meeting with you.
 This could be someone with special knowledge about your child or anyone who can support you and take notes.

-• Review your child’s current IEP.
+• Review your child’s proposed draft IEP.
+You can request a draft IEP with proposed changes before the meeting.
 Highlight anything that you have questions or concerns about.
-You could reach out to the Special Education Teacher ahead of time to ask them to explain any sections that you have questions about.
+You could reach out to the special education teacher ahead of time to ask them to explain any sections that you have questions about.

 2. What do I do if I have a concern about my child’s IEP or the supports and services that are being provided and there is not an IEP meeting scheduled?